 Get STACK for Free

 If you receive digital blueprints and are looking for a preconstruction platform that offers plan, spec and document management, storage and a whole lot more, take a closer look at STACK.
 STACK software helps contractors of all sizes and types drive maximum efficiency and improve project profitability.

-STACK is designed to be your centralized hub for planroom management, team collaboration, quantity & material takeoff, project reporting and more.
+STACK is cost estimating software designed to be your centralized hub for planroom management, team collaboration, quantity & material takeoff, project reporting and more.
 Try STACK yourself by creating a free account!